canadaprogrammer/introducing_swiftui/README.md

 ### Handling User Input

 - In the Landmarks app, a user can flag their favorite places, and filter the list to show just their favorites.
-- To create this feature, you'll start by adding a switch to the list so users cna focus on just their favorites,
+- To create this feature, you'll start by adding a switch to the list so users can focus on just their favorites,
 - and then you'll add a star-shaped button that a user taps to flag a landmark as a favorite.

 #### Mark the User's Favorite Landmarks